 Give Me That Ask, Baby

 This is probably one of the most popular marketing techniques right now (and one of the easiest).
-The basic idea is that you have to give a little before you get right into that Ask.
+The basic idea of this creative marketing tip is that you have to give a little before you get right into that Ask.
 It sounds a bit dirtier than it actually is, but this trend is actually super effective.

 What special freebies can you offer your potential customers or clients?

 Cash In That Social Currency